JohnLCaron/cdm-kotlin/Readme.md

 #### Compare with HDF4 data model
 * All data access is unified under the netchdf API

+#### Compare with HDF-EOS data model
+* The _StructMetadata_ ODL is gathered and applied to the file header metadata as well as possible.
+  Contact us with example files if you see something we are missing.

 ##
 An independent implementation of HDF4/HDF5/HDF-EOS in kotlin.